-James S. Miele has served as our Vice President of Finance and Chief Financial Officer since October 2004 and as the Secretary since March 2004.
-Mr. Miele was our Controller from October 2003 to October 2004 and the Controller of the Iteris Subsidiary from April 2001 to October 2004.
-Prior to that, from October 1998 to June 2000, Mr. Miele served as an audit manager at Ernst & Young LLP, supervising financial statement audits for a variety of public and privately held companies.
-Mr. Miele also served in Ernst & Young's Assurance and Advisory Business Services group from 1994 to 1998.
+James S. Miele has served as our Chief Financial Officer and Vice President of Finance since October 2004 and as the Secretary since March 2004.
+Mr. Miele previously served as our Controller and the Controller of our Iteris Subsidiary.
+Mr. Miele's business experience includes working as an audit manager at Ernst & Young LLP, supervising financial statement audits for a variety of public and privately held companies.
 Mr. Miele is a Certified Public Accountant in the State of California (inactive) and holds a B.S. degree in Accounting from San Diego State University.